 After studying Law, Will had a short stint in advertising before working in marketing for the NME and then as Publisher of Viz comic.
 At Viz Will doubled revenue and subscriptions and published the Top 10 bestselling Viz ‘Profanisaurus’.

 Will then moved into digital with the launch of a pioneering joint venture with the BBC that turned into a major sustainability initiative for the Prince of Wales involving M&S, Eurostar, B&Q and other leading brands.

-At Join In, a London 2012 volunteering legacy charity, Will was responsible for developing the campaign and website that recruited over 100,000 volunteers a year into sport from 2013 to 2015.
-Will conceived and developed the #BigThankYou campaign with BBC Sports Personality of the Year (trending globally on Twitter in 2014 and 2015).
+At Join In, a London 2012 volunteering legacy charity, Will conceived and developed all of Join In’s creative, communications and campaigns including the #BigThankYou campaign with BBC Sports Personality of the Year (trending globally on Twitter in 2014 and 2015).

-Will also developed Join In’s research into the economic value of sports volunteering in the UK which has become a case study in Lord Gus O’Donnell’s ‘What Works Wellbeing’ centre.
+Will also conceived Join In’s work into the value of sports volunteering in the UK which has become a case study in Lord Gus O’Donnell’s ‘What Works Wellbeing’ centre.
 This was followed up with leading behavioural science research on how to recruit and retain volunteers.
-Both of these pieces of work in collaboration with Simetrica and Daniel Fujiwara.
+Both of these pieces of work building on the work of Simetrica and Daniel Fujiwara.

 As a volunteer Will founded King’s College Old Boys F.C. in 1998 and 2012 founded The Swimmer, a community swimrun across London which has featured in national press.
 Will also runs the U9s age group at his son’s Rugby Club, Old Alleynians.

 Ben is unable to walk past newsagents without going in, halfway through three books, an ideas-led designer, art director and illustrator.
 Always a magpie of interests, behavioural science brings together his love of wellbeing with design, philosophy, digital and change.